 (d) any other information required by the Commission.

-[Section 50B inserted by No. 73 of 1992 s.
+[Section 50B inserted: No. 73 of 1992 s.
 15.]

 51. Solicitor-client relationship to exist and be preserved

 (1) Subject to this Act, the relationship, and any privilege arising out of the relationship, between counsel or solicitor and client is not, and the rights of any of them are not, affected by the circumstance of a private practitioner giving his services in pursuance of this Act.